- My 7+ Best Tips For Flying With Toddlers

 The one piece of extra gear worth bringing.
 It packs easily and can be handy if your little one decides to nap as you’re landing (Tiny Traveler always did, especially on the return flight).

 But keep it stashed in a bag until you’re through the security check to avoid the hassle of slipping it off and back on.
 There are so many great carriers on the market today, there is one for every carrying style.

 7. The right stroller is handier

 Even with a kid I dread being the person holding things up at the security gate, so I’m a gear minimalist.
 But strollers are handy for ferrying children and/or bags down endless terminals.

 For traveling I bought a stroller I could open and fold with one hand while holding a passport, ticket and child in the other.
 It was light enough to carry up and down a flight of stairs with a child in my arms.
 And it was cheap enough that if it’s damaged in the cargo hold, I won’t care.

 Tip: If you don’t have Precheck, look for or ask for the family lanes at the security check.
 They are often shorter than the regular lines and and you won’t get dirty looks as you sort out all your gear.

 They’re most common and most well-run at airports outside the U.S.

 8. Gate check!

-This is every parent’s best weapon.
+This is every parent’s best hack.
 If you do bring a stroller or car seat, carry them to the gate and check them there.
 You often bypass the fees for checking extra stuff at the ticket counter.
 And you have the stroller to carry your child—or you carry-on bags—down those long airport corridors to and from the gate.
-(Check out our tips for London Heathrow and Toronto Pearson and Quebec Jean Lesange airports.)

 9. Wheels up, food rules away